Scalars are universal: Equivariant machine learning, structured like classical physics: How many scalars are needed?

 \section{How many scalars are needed?}

 Our analysis in Section~\ref{sec.equivariance} shows that the invariant and equivariant functions of interest (under actions in Table \ref{tab.actions} from groups in Table \ref{tab.groups}) with input vectors $v_1,\ldots, v_n$, can be expressed in terms of the scalars $\inner{v_i}{v_j}_{i\geq j=1}^n$ \eqref{eq.ip}.
 This greatly simplifies the parameterization of such functions, but it significantly increases the number of features if $n\gg d$.
-In this Section we remark that the scalars can be uniquely determined by a small subset of size approximately $(d+1)\, n$.
+In Appendix \ref{app.matrix.completion} we remark that the scalars can be uniquely determined by a small subset of size approximately $(d+1)\, n$.
 This is related to the rigidity theory of Gram matrices \cite{roth1981rigid} that answers when there exists a unique set of vectors that realize a partial set of distances, and it is closely related to the low rank matrix completion problem \cite{singer2010uniqueness}.
 Furthermore, there is a vast literature studying high probability robust reconstruction of all scalars from a random subset via convex optimization techniques \cite{candes2008exact}.
+Recently developed optimization techniques on Gram matrices could provide efficient algorithms to learn invariant and equivariant functions \cite{jalali2017variational}.